nosas/blog/keras_tuner_tensorboard/article.md

 x = layers.Dropout(rate)(x)
 ```

-Additional hyperparameter tunings could include the number of layers (convolutional/pooling/dropout), optimizer algorithm, and learning rate, but I will not cover these here.
+Additional hyperparameter tunings could include the number of layers (convolutional/pooling/dropout), optimizer algorithm, and/or activation functions, but I will not cover these in this article.

 Before we start tuning the hyperparameters, let's discuss what KerasTuner does and how it helps ML engineers.